erkie/rss/README.md

 	UpdateURL   string              // URL of the feed itself.
 	Image       *Image              // Feed icon.
 	Items       []*Item
-	Unread      uint32              // Number of unread items.
-Used by aggregators.
 }

 type Item struct {